mervegulnazerdem/glitch-ordering_pizza-api/README.md

 # glitch-ordering_pizza-api
-"flaxen-fabulous-trout" is an Simple API application with the following endpoints.
+"flaxen-fabulous-trout" is a Simple API application with the following endpoints.

 1. GET status check of the application
 2. GET menu (lists the following parameters: pizza id, price and name of the pizza)